randeep-k11/system-design-HLD/Design-Mobile-Check-In-Application/README.md

    preferences and contextual factors such as location, time, and past behavior.
 It interacts with other microservices to fetch relevant data, enabling it to deliver personalized, accurate, and timely location recommendations.
 It achieves this through well-defined APIs and event-driven communication where necessary
     * Interactions with Other Services
-      1. Location Service : Fetch metadata and geospatial details of nearby locations.
+      1. Location Service: Fetch metadata and geospatial details of nearby locations.
            ``` json
              GET /locations/nearby?latitude=12.9716&longitude=77.5946&radius=5000
                Response: